Rippling Ground

 My older brother Aaron, sitting on the couch, almost looked interested.

-“We’ll be leaving in a few minutes,” Mother said with her hands on her lap, “so don’t get too involved in something.”
+“We’ll be leaving in a few minutes,” Mom said with her hands on her lap, “so don’t get too involved in something.”

-“Why?” he asked, looking down at the rock in my hand.
+“Why?”
+He looked down at the rock in my hand.

 “Because bats came from this hole.”

 “Bats live in caves,” he said plainly.
-But he tied the string around the rock and glanced at the hole between the boulders.
+But he tied the string around the rock.
 “What’s down there?”

 “I don’t know,” I said.
 “That’s what we’re going to find out.”

 By then, the sun had set, and it was growing dark.
-Aaron lowered the rock into the hole by the string.
+Aaron lowered the rock into the hole with the string.

 “Don’t drop it,” I said.